Search

 Limitations of the Camp Lejeune Families Act of 2012

-The 2012 legislation provided veterans with benefits, but it stopped short of providing recourse for veterans whose applications for benefits are denied or who need higher levels of compensation than the VA offers.
+The 2012 legislation provided benefits to veterans, but it stopped short of providing recourse for veterans whose applications for benefits are denied or who need higher levels of compensation than the VA offers.

 A 2022 CBS News investigation revealed that the VA routinely denies Camp Lejeune claims, with a current approval rate of just 17 percent.
 The investigation also uncovered that the VA began using subject matter experts (SMEs) to review Camp Lejeune claims.